Estimated reading time: 6 minutes

 Thomas struggles to come to terms with this loss, but is it really his loss?
 After all, he is not the one that died.
 The final two scenes of the film see him returning to the scene of the crime hoping to photograph the corpse and anything else that might be corroborative.
 Finding nothing, he ends up as accidental participant in an imaginary mimed tennis game.
 I imagine an earlier version of Thomas ignoring the plea to retrieve the imaginary tennis ball hit out of court, but this time he chases it down, throws it back, and even watches as play resumes.

 As much as I appreciate Antonioni using photography as a backdrop and frame of reference for this film, I often find myself imagining the film without a single reference to photography.
 The main character could have been, after all, a cheesemaker who thought he made the best mozzarella in town only to be told of a recent entrant into the fray who made it even better.
-Perhaps less exciting, but equally devastating to our protagonist Thomas as he struggles to come to terms with his utter and complete lack of control over his own destiny.
+Perhaps less exciting and romantic, but equally devastating in alternative circumstances – the struggle and utter lack of control over his own destiny is common to both.

 One other question I have about the film is how Thomas could have afforded that wonderful Rolls-Royce Silver Cloud III he drove in the film.